osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 Logically a Reference contains a list of services matching it's LDAP filter.
 The list is ordered by the natural OSGi service order.
 The list is continuously updated as services matching the filter are registered/unregistered/modified.

 A Reference can have state `satisfied` or `unsatisfied`.
-When a Component has an `unsatisfied` Reference it's state is `waiting-for-references`.
+When a Reference becomes `unsatisfied` the host Component must transition to state `waiting-for-services`.

 A Reference starts in `unsatisfied` state and an empty service list.